 - written confirmation from the course provider stating the course was successfully completed.

 Keep all records including proof of attendance and completion, course name and description, relevant course content, and the number of hours completed.
 If you are audited, you will be asked to provide all records and certificates.

 - Licensees in each class of licence are required to complete a minimum number of CE credits for that class of licence.

-- The number of CE credits is set regardless of the number of years licensed or additional professional designations.
+- The number of CE credits required is set regardless of a licensee’s number of years licensed or additional professional designations.

 - Licensees can carry over up to one year’s worth of CE credits.

 - Licensees are required to keep records of their completed CE for five (5) licence periods.

 - Licensees should keep detailed CE records in case of an audit.